thdalstn6352/MobileOpensource/README.md

 activity ever after will be able to eliminate the need for multiple different applications to track calories, measurements and exercise amount.

-Then, You can check the progress of our project on the Project tab.
+Then, You can check the progress of our project on the Project tab as well as Issue tab.
 I hope this content will help you.
 Thank you